ISA-tools/isa-specs/source/implementations.rst

 The ISA Model and Serialization Specifications are maintained by Susanna-Assunta Sansone [1]_, Philippe Rocca-Serra [1]_, Alejandra
 Gonzalez-Beltran [1]_ and David Johnson [1]_ on behalf of the `ISA Community <http://www.isacommons.org>`_.

+..
+[1] Oxford e-Research Centre, University of Oxford, UK.

 If you wish to make comments regarding this specification, please report using the `ISA Specifications issue tracker <https://github.com/ISA-tools/isa-specifications/issues>`_ or send them to isatools@googlegroups.com.
 All comments are welcome.

-The ISA Model and Serialization Specifications have several Reference Implementations as data formats (ISA-Tab and ISA JSON) with supporting software tools.
-Below is a brief list of tools and supported formats.
+The ISA Model and Serialization Specifications have several Reference Implementations as data formats (:doc:`ISA-Tab </isatab>` and
+:doc:`ISA-JSON </isajson>`) with supporting software tools.
+Below is a summary list of tools and supported formats.

 +-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------+----------------------+----------------------------+
 | Tool                          | Description                                                                                                                                                | Format            | Development Status   | Platform                   |